Mental disorder: Other

 Somatoform disorders may be diagnosed when there are problems that appear to originate in the body that are thought to be manifestations of a mental disorder.
 This includes somatization disorder and conversion disorder.
 There are also disorders of how a person perceives their body, such as body dysmorphic disorder.
 Neurasthenia is an old diagnosis involving somatic complaints as well as fatigue and low spirits/depression, which is officially recognized by the ICD-10 but no longer by the DSM-IV.

-Factitious disorders are diagnosed where symptoms are thought to be reported for personal gain.
-Symptoms are often deliberately produced or feigned, and may relate to either symptoms in the individual or in someone close to them, particularly people they care for.
+Factitious disorders are diagnosed when physical or psychological symptoms are deliberately feigned or produced in order to assume the sick role.
+This separates them from malingering, where the deception is driven by an obvious external incentive; in factitious disorder such incentives are absent or clearly secondary.
+The symptoms may concern the person themselves or someone in their care, in which case the diagnosis is factitious disorder imposed on another.

 There are attempts to introduce a category of relational disorder, where the diagnosis is of a relationship rather than on any one individual in that relationship.
 The relationship may be between children and their parents, between couples, or others.
-There already exists, under the category of psychosis, a diagnosis of shared psychotic disorder where two or more individuals share a particular delusion because of their close relationship with each other.
+Under the category of psychosis, shared psychotic disorder describes two or more individuals who share a particular delusion because of their close relationship with each other; DSM-IV listed it as a separate diagnosis, DSM-5 subsumed it under other specified schizophrenia spectrum and other psychotic disorders, and ICD-10 lists it as induced delusional disorder.

 There are a number of uncommon psychiatric syndromes, which are often named after the person who first described them, such as Capgras syndrome, De Clerambault syndrome, Othello syndrome, Ganser syndrome, Cotard delusion, and Ekbom syndrome, and additional disorders such as the Couvade syndrome and Geschwind syndrome.